PinHoWang/data-compress-system/README.md

 - Maintainability
 - Testability

+## Assumptions
+1. Data is an array of bytes.
+Each byte will contain a number from 0 to 127 (0x00 to 0x7F).
+It is common for the data in the buffer to have the same value repeated in the series.
+2. The compressed data will need to be decompressable.

 ## Algorithm
 For the algorithm, we assume the data in the buffer has the same value repeated in the series, e.g. [1, 1, 1, 2, 3, 3, 3, ...].
 LZ77 algorithm becomes a great candidate for this problem.
 The LZ77 compression algorithm is a lossless compression algorithm and it reduces the size of the input data by replacing redundant information with length-distance pair. <br/>
 We compare the data in the slide window and lookahead buffer to find out the longest repeated substring and replace it with its length-distance pair. <br/>
 ### Steps of the algorithm:
 1. Set a fixed size of slide window and lookahead buffer (default slide window size is 20, lookahead buffer is 15).
 2. Find the longest repeated substring between slide window and lookahead buffer.
-3. If there is a matching substring, we can encode the data into length-distance pair and add it to the output string.
+3. If there is a matching substring found, we can encode the data into length-distance pair and add it to the output string.
 If not, we can just add the original data to the output string.
 (Need a flag to determine whether it's encoded or not)
 4. Move the slide window and lookahead buffer forward (if there is a match in step 3, move forward for the length of the encode, otherwise, 1)
 5. Start again from step 2 until all the data is processed